-“How are your parents doing?” we’ve all been asked at some point or another.
+“How are your parents doing?” we’ve all been asked this sometimes difficult question casually or earnestly at some point of our lives.
 Our automatic reply is often, “They’re doing fine.”

-Before we can fulfil our moral obligation to care for our parents, we first need to know our parent’s actual state of health.
-This would allow conditions to be treated early and properly managed.
+Before we can fulfill our moral obligation to care for our parents, we first need to know our parent’s actual state of health.
+This would allow conditions to be properly managed and treated early if possible.

 A customised care plan by a doctor will help you do that and more.

 The first part of a care plan is a comprehensive health assessment to detect conditions common in the elderly and in the family history.
 The home environment is also assessed to ensure that the levels of care and safety meet your parent’s needs.
 Once at-risk areas are identified, customised and periodic assessments track your parent’s health over time, so you can take proactive action to save both pain and money.

 The second part of a care plan proposes several combinations of home care services for you to choose from based on your budget and your parent’s health and living environment.

 Questions A Care Plan Will Help You Answer